glasklart/hd/README.md

 Now includes **6500+** icons which have been graciously crafted by the community.

-Since the [release](https://github.com/glasklart/hd/releases) of [Version 4.0.0](https://github.com/glasklart/hd/releases/tag/release%2Fv4.00.0) Glasklart is only compatible with iOS7+ and uses the Winterboard-Plugin [`IconBundles`](http://cydia.saurik.com/package/com.codethemed.iconbundles/) by @nickfrey.
+Since the release of Version 4.9 Glasklart is compatible to iOS7 and iOS8.
+We are using the Winterboart-Plugin [`IconBundles`](https://github.com/nickfrey/IconBundles) (will be installed automatic when you install Glasklart via Cydia) by [@nickfrey](https://github.com/nickfrey) and the Winterboard-Plugin [`ThemeLib`](https://github.com/coolstar/themelib) by [@coolstar](https://github.com/coolstar).

-Since Version 4.9 (currently on it's way to Cydia) we use the Cydia tweak `ThemeLib` from [Coolstar's Repo](http://repo.coolstar.org/).
 Please add the repo `http://coolstar.org/publicrepo/` to Cydia and install `ThemeLib`.

 Either download from Cydia (search for 'Glasklart'), or [click here](https://github.com/glasklart/hd/tarball/master).